mdmasummollaalhaz/mdmasummollaalhaz/README.md

   - Traveling
   - Watching Action Movies
 - 🏆 2023 Goals:
-  - Contribute and publish more open source projects.
+  - Contribute and publish more open-source projects.
   - Improve and expand my freelancing business.
 - 🎯 Wasting my time to save other people's time.